|Light Rail Transit Association

 Light Rail for better public transport

-East Didsbury stop will be in the cutting between Kingsway and Parrs Wood Lane to the south of Lynwood Road.
-It will serve a large number of houses in the East Didsbury and Heaton Mersey areas, as well as shopping and leisure facilities including a connection to the Trans–Pennine Trail.
+East Didsbury stop is in the cutting between Kingsway and Parrs Wood Lane to the south of Lynwood Road.
+It serves a large number of houses in the East Didsbury and Heaton Mersey areas, as well as shopping and leisure facilities including a connection to the Trans–Pennine Trail.

 From Parrs Wood Lane the route would have followed the former rail line as far as Station Road.
 This part of the cutting was filled in the early 1980s, so it was proposed to remove the fill, construct Metrolink in a tunnel, and put earth back on top restoring the park for people to use the area much as they do now.
 The Metrolink tunnel would have continued under Station Road.